Tips for junior designers: how to start your design career

 Don't pause your Design Process

-Aim to be constantly in a state of design.
+Try to always be in design mode.
 Design isn't just about artistic expression; it's about solving problems.
-Push yourself to find better solutions with each project, aiming to outdo your previous creations.
-To better myself, I studied and replicated the works of industry leaders, practicing relentlessly.
+Push yourself to find better solutions with each project and aim to outdo your previous work.
+To get better, I studied and recreated the works of industry leaders and practiced like crazy.

 Preserve Your Progress